 Maximum towing capabilities are for properly equipped vehicles with required equipment and a 150-lb. driver and passenger and vary based on cargo, vehicle configuration, accessories, option content and number of passengers.
-See label on door jamb for carrying capacity of a specific vehicle.
 For additional information, see your Ford Dealer.

 Explorer Timberline in Forged Green Metallic.
 Optional features shown with available Ford Accessories.